This post was updated on March 2nd, 2023

 Why is it best to avoid dairy milk and whey protein for PCOS?
 Some women with PCOS can tolerate dairy proteins.
 But many others have an adverse reaction to these foods, sometimes without realizing it.
 Consuming dairy in the presence of a sub-clinical dairy sensitivity increases systemic inflammation.
 As I explain in detail in my PCOS and dairy article, this makes many PCOS symptoms worse.

 How much fruit can I use in a smoothie?
-Grapes, banana, and mango are high-sugar fruits.
+Grapes, bananas, and mango are high-sugar fruits.
 They have more than three times as much sugar as berries and currants.
-As a general guide, one medium-sized piece, or half a cup serving per day is a good amount for limiting sugar intake.
+As a general guide, one medium-sized piece or half a cup serving per day is a good amount for limiting sugar intake.

 Can I use a smoothie as a meal replacement?
 Yes, but be mindful that this may not provide enough nutrition to keep you going.
 Adding extra fat and protein, like a side of boiled eggs, is recommended when using smoothies to replace a meal.